tkosaka1976/PhyloCGN/readme.md

 This tool requires the following command-line tools.

 ### 1. Software Dependencies
-If you prefer not to use Conda, ensure the following are in your PATH:
+Please consider to install these tools into your machine.

 - System: curl, unzip, ruby (sequel via gem), sqlite3
 - Bioinformatics: